-Note: The names of variables may contain only letters, numbers and underscores ().
-They must always begin with a letter.
+Note: The names of variables may contain only letters, numbers and underscores.
+Special characters are not allowed.
+The name must always begin with a letter.
 A maximum of 16 characters is allowed.
 The cases of letters are ignored.

 To use variables in calculations, do the following: